-As a small business coach, I am always looking for books to recommend to my clients.
+As a small business coach, I always look for books to recommend to my clients.
 One of the recent greats I’ve found is Rework: Change the Way You Work Forever by Jason Fried.
-Fried is the co-owner of Basecamp, one of the most successful project management software solutions on the market today.
+Fried is the co-owner of Basecamp, one of the most successful project management software solutions today.

 The book provides a fresh take on ways to increase productivity in the workplace, tossing aside outdated talking points in favor of new and revolutionary ideas.
 While the entire Rework book is a treasure trove of information that would be helpful for small business productivity, here are a few tips that I find particularly useful.